anh-tong/anh-tong.github.io/_posts/2022-03-21-quadratic-hawkes.md

 \end{aligned}
 $$

 From this SDE, it will be complicated to get fat-tail as it follows some existing work.
-The key procedure next is to solve the above continuous (not jump) SDE (mostly the first equation) and point out the volatitliy, and it distribution.
+The key procedure next is to solve the above continuous (not jump) SDE (mostly the first equation) and point out the volatitliy, and its distribution.